vishalonlyy/discordapilink/readme.md

  */
-//assuming that the build process is completed and is stored in a variable called i i.getApis() // get the apis currently loaded in the server i.getlength() // get the length of apis loaded i.getlogs() // get the logs of the server runtime Or Error i.clearlogs() // clear the logs of the server runtime Or Error
+//assuming that the build process is completed and is stored in a variable called i i.getApis() // get the apis currently loaded in the server i.getWebsockets() // get the websockets currently loaded in the server i.getlength() // get the length of apis loaded i.getlogs() // get the logs of the server runtime Or Error i.clearlogs() // clear the logs of the server runtime Or Error